-- Parents of student-athletes are required to pay a participation fee per sport.
-Paperwork can be submitted for student-athletes who meet the criteria for a fee waiver. - Student-athletes must receive a health screening each year (365 days) by a licensed physician, nurse practitioner or physician assistant. - Student-athletes must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - Student-athletes may not, as an individual or as a team, practice during the school day. - Student-athletes may only attend summer camps to which the athlete or his/her parents pay the fees.
+- ▼ Parents of student-athletes will have to pay a fee for each interscholastic sports season in which they participate on one or more teams.
+Only students who have been approved for free or reduced-price meals through Charlotte-Mecklenburg Schools Child Nutrition Services are eligible to receive a waiver of participation fees.
+Paperwork can be submitted to your school principal for student-athletes who meet the criteria for a fee waiver. - Student-athletes must receive a health screening each year (365 days) by a licensed physician, nurse practitioner or physician assistant. - Student-athletes must not accept prizes, merchandise, money or any item that can be exchanged for money as a result of athletic participation. - Student-athletes may not, as an individual or as a team, practice during the school day. - Student-athletes may only attend summer camps to which the athlete or his/her parents pay the fees.